 “I used to think about songwriting and production as completely separate,” he explains, “but when I learned how to merge those two things, that’s when I was able to start creating music that really connected with people.”

 Originally from Cleveland, OH, Cautious began his artistic journey at the age of seven when he picked up classical flute.
 His studies led him deep into the worlds of blues and jazz, and by the time he hit college in Washington, D.C., he’d added a number of other instruments to his repertoire in addition to songwriting and production.
-Now based in Brooklyn, Cautious is currently preparing to release his debut EP, Blood Type, in February.
+Now based in Brooklyn, Cautious is consistently working on music for both his own project and for others.

 815 V St. NW